Gowtham-su/Shopify-Analysis/README.md

 ## 📘 About the Project

-This Power BI project analyzes **[LOAN DEFAULT DATASET]** using real-world data.
+This Power BI project analyzes **[SHOPIFY DATASET]** using real-world data.
 It aims to deliver clear and actionable insights to help businesses make informed decisions using interactive and user-friendly visuals.

 ---